CAPE Phase 1 is open·Form 19 deadline: Aug 2026·Updated Apr 20, 2026

 On this page

-TL;DR – Section 122 is a 10% tariff surcharge introduced on February 24, 2026 under the Trade Act of 1974.
+TL;DR – Section 122 is a 10% tariff surcharge introduced February 24, 2026 under the Trade Act of 1974.
 It uses HTS codes 9903.03.xx.
-It is not refundable through CAPE – it's a completely separate program from IEEPA that started the same day IEEPA duties ended.
+It is not refundable through CAPE — it's a completely separate authority from IEEPA.
+It expires July 24, 2026 and can only be extended by Congress, not the President.
+Two federal lawsuits challenging it had a court hearing on April 10, 2026, with a ruling pending.

 What Is Section 122?

 Section 122 of the Trade Act of 1974 grants the President authority to impose a temporary surcharge on imports to address balance-of-payments deficits.
-On February 24, 2026, a 10% surcharge was imposed under this authority on most imports, using codes in the 9903.03.xx range.
+On February 24, 2026, a 10% surcharge took effect under this authority, using codes in the 9903.03.xx range.
+President Trump signed the order on February 20, 2026 — the same day the Supreme Court struck down IEEPA tariffs.

 The timing is notable: February 24, 2026 is also the date CBP deactivated IEEPA codes in the TR-011 report — the same day IEEPA's duty collection period effectively ended.
 Importers who had been paying IEEPA duties immediately began paying Section 122 duties instead.